 NHS England’s refreshed business plan for 2014/15 – 2016/17, called Putting Patients First, explains how its commitment to transparency and listening to patients are fundamental to improving patient care.

-The Review Body on Doctors’ & Dentists’ Remuneration Review for 2014 – Supplementary Evidence Pay uplifts for doctors and dentists, who work for the NHS, are determined by the government in light of recommendations made by the independent review body on doctors and dentists remuneration (DDRB).
+Pay uplifts for doctors and dentists, who work for the NHS, are determined by the government in light of recommendations made by the independent review body on doctors and dentists remuneration (DDRB).
 This body takes evidence from across the four UK administrations, trade unions and NHS Employers before making their recommendations.
-The first attached document contains the NHS England evidence to DDRB on General Medical Practitioners and General Dental Practitioners for 2015 and the second attached document contains the NHS England supplementary evidence to DDRB for 2015 on General Medical Practitioners and General Dental Practitioners for 2015.
+The first attached document contains the NHS England initial evidence to DDRB on General Medical Practitioners and General Dental Practitioners for 2015 and the second attached document contains the NHS England supplementary evidence to DDRB for 2015 on General Medical Practitioners and General Dental Practitioners for 2015.
 The third attached document contains the NHS England evidence to DDRB on General Medical Practitioners and General Dental Practitioners for 2014 and the final document contains the NHS England supplementary evidence to DDRB for 2014.

 NHS Pay Review Body – Supplementary Evidence from NHS England Pay uplifts for NHS staff working under agenda for change terms and conditions are determined by the government in light of recommendations made by the independent NHS Pay Review Body who take evidence from across the four UK administrations, trade unions and NHS Employers before making their recommendations.
 The attached document contains NHS England’s evidence to the NHS Pay Review Body, and the second attached document contains the NHS England supplementary evidence to the NHS Pay Review Body.